All posts

 The createSimulatorUrl utility generates URLs with your test configuration:

-• simulation - Your simulation file name (sets initial state)
+• simulation - Your simulation file name (mocks tool calls and responses)

 • displayMode - inline, pip, or fullscreen (tests display adaptation)